Perry vows to press on after gaffe

 Veteran Republican strategist Ed Rollins said the gaffe is damaging but not necessarily fatal.

-Since Perry is a good campaigner, has a well-funded operation and has strong conservative credentials means "there's still a shot," Rollins said, adding: "I would say it hurt him pretty badly."
+Since Perry is a good campaigner, has a well-funded operation and has strong conservative credentials, "there's still a shot," Rollins said, adding: "I would say it hurt him pretty badly."

 The Perry camp did about all it could do -- admit the mistake and laugh about it.